mpodlasin/mpodlasin-website/src/pages/articles/generators-i.md

 }
 ```

 But if you really were to do that in TypeScript, the compiler would start to complain.
-Indeed, a generator function doesn't simply return a value that is being returned in it's body.
+Indeed, a generator function doesn't simply return a value that is being returned in its body.

 It instead returns an iterator!

-If you changed the typings this way:
+If you would change the typings this way:

 ```ts
 function* getNumber(): Iterator<number> {